octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.7 - 2025-03-18 =
+* Added preliminary support for Bridge RESO MLS API provider.
+Releasing in beta until we get to test it with real client data
+* Added preliminary support for Spark RESO MLS API provider.
+Releasing in beta until we get to test it with real client data
+* Added preliminary support for Trestle RESO MLS API provider.
+Releasing in beta until we get to test it with real client data
+* Added 'Only import updated properties' option to RE/MAX format so only new or updated properties are imported
+* Show warning on relevant settings screens when 'Only import updated properties' setting is ticked where a full feed will need to be ran for them to take effect
+* Ensure property address is recorded against all update messages in logs

 = 2.5.6 - 2025-03-13 =
 * Added preliminary support for importing properties from InfoCasa.
 Releasing in beta until we get to test it with real client data